 What is your favourite memory of Canada?

 Well, at 90, any memory is a good memory!
-I loved being the parade marshal in the Canada Day Parade, driving in a Cadillac up Morrison Street and celebrating Canada.
+I loved being the parade marshal in one of the City’s Canada Day Parades, riding in a Cadillac up Morrison Street as we celebrated Canada Day.

 What are you most proud of?